ShivangSingh15/ENIGMA-BC-Hackathon-/README.md

-I have also included one chatbot using openai api, for now i have just used gradio but we can plan to integrate in our syste later.
+I have also included one chatbot using openai api, for now i have just used gradio but we can plan to integrate in our system later.